WinnieWuCa/Restaurant-Review-Consolidator/README.md

+This is a 3-people team project.
+We divided and assigned the work primarily based on data sources as follows:
+- Google - Haneul via Google API
+- Yelp - Winnie via Yelp API
+ -Zamato - Avis via web scraping

 Background

+What problem we are trying to solve
 When traveling to a new city, you want to plan your restaurant reservations.
 However, there are many sources to choose from; restaurant critics to restaurant goers.

+How we are solving it
 This database will consolidate from several sources to create a more complete picture of restaurants for a more balanced, definitive view.
 Sources used
 Different review sites, attract different user profiles.
 The objective for this exercise is to select from a wide variety as follows:
 Google reviews